alexhsamuel/ora/docs/localization.rst

     >>> date = local.date
     >>> daytime = local.daytime

-You can also unpack resulting object directly into date and daytime components.
+You can unpack resulting object directly into date and daytime components.

     >>> date, daytime = to_local(time, "America/Chicago")

-The '@' operator means `to_local` if the left hand argument is a time.
+The resulting object also provides accessors for the individual compoennts.

-    >>> date, daytime = time @ "America/Chicago"
+    >>> to_local(time, "America/Chicago").hour

 The `from_local` and `to_local` functions and the `@` operator will accept time zone names or objects.
 See :ref:`time_zones`.